dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise1.md

 ## Code Style ##

 ### Description ###
-Check the scripts to see if the student code follows the .Net style guide.
+Check the scripts to see if the student code follows the Godot style guide.

 If sections don't adhere to the style guide, please permalink the line of code from GitHub and justify why the line of code has infractions of the style guide.